 This update primarily affected "black hat" links, so it is commonly assumed that this update is a Penguin version update or an algorithm that joins it.
 Spam links and web networks are the primary casualties of this update.

 Google has announced an update of the Penguin 4.0 algorithm.
-As from now this algorithm will work in real time so that the changes will appear faster.
+This algorithm will work in real time so that the changes will appear faster.

 According to many reports in the SEO community and various tracking tools, it is speculated that two updates were recently rolled out by Google.
 Google has not confirmed the update(s), but multiple fluctuations in search traffic were noted by various tracking tools in addition to ranking changes that were reported by many SEOs.